tmoschou/arm4s/README.md

-Not good - we just masked (lost) the first 'important' exception with no indication as to whether our main try block completed normally, or if it did not, then whereabouts it did fail!
+Not good - we just masked (lost) the first 'important' exception with no indication as to whether our main try block completed normally, or if it did not, then whereabouts it did fail.

 You may be tempted to wrap the close in another try/catch and log it so that the first exception isn't ever dropped.